-- Record files shall not be removed from the office without prior consent. - Consent for file removal shall be given, in writing, by the employee/contractor's supervisor. - Files shall be kept in file cabinets. - File cabinets shall be locked when not in use.
-Only authorized employees or contractors shall have copy of the cabinet's keys. - Files or documents that leave the office must be secured and assigned to a specific designee.
+- Files containing Sensitive PII, documents and removal media, should be clearly labeled (i.e. For Official Use Only, Confidential). - Hard copy files shall be kept in file cabinets. - Sensitive PII shall be stored only on workstations located in areas that have restricted physical access. - File cabinets shall be locked when not in use.
+Only authorized employees or contractors shall have copy of the cabinet's keys. - Electronic Files protection may include encryption, implementing enhanced authentication, and limiting the number of people allowed access to the files. - Files or documents that leave the office must be secured and assigned to a specific designee.
 There must be a written record of who is in physical or electronic control of the files and documents. - Inactive files shall have the proper record retention policy. - Shred any duplicate documents that contain confidential or sensitive information.